Conching

 Conching is a process used in the manufacture of chocolate whereby a surface scraping mixer and agitator, known as a conche, evenly distributes cocoa butter within chocolate and may act as a "polisher" of the particles.
 It also promotes flavor development through frictional heat, release of volatiles and acids, and oxidation.
 The name arises from the shape of the vessels initially used which resembled conch shells.

 When ingredients are mixed in this way, sometimes for up to 78 hours, chocolate can be produced with a mild, rich taste.
-Lower-quality chocolate is conched for as little as 6 hours.
 Since the process is so important to the final texture and flavor of chocolate, manufacturers keep the details of their conching process proprietary.

-There are numerous designs of conches.
-Food scientists are still studying precisely what happens during conching and why.
+The conching technique was introduced in Switzerland in the late 19th century.
+Conched chocolates were distinguished from ordinary chocolates with the French adjective fondant or crémant.

 History

-Rodolphe Lindt invented the conche in Berne, Switzerland, in 1879.
+Rodolphe Lindt invented the conche in Bern in 1879.
 It produced chocolate with superior aroma and melting characteristics compared to other processes used at that time.
 The Lindt chocolate company states that Lindt (perhaps mistakenly) allowed a mixer containing chocolate to run over a weekend (or possibly overnight, according to other variants of the possibly apocryphal story).
-Upon returning to the device, Lindt recognised the final product to have different properties to conventionally produced chocolate at the time, with a less granular texture and greater shine than conventional chocolate at the time, which was generally gritty when solidified owing to the presence of non-ideal cocoa butter crystals.
+Upon returning to the device, Lindt recognised the final product to have a smoother texture and greater shine than conventionally processed chocolate of the time.
 Lindt's invention made the mass-production of chocolate bars more practical, eventually replacing chocolate beverages as the primary means of mass chocolate consumption.
+The adoption of conching also generalized the use of additional cocoa butter in the chocolate production; until then, molded chocolate often simply consisted of cocoa mass and sugar.

+The original machine used by Lindt was developed in the early 1800s by an Italian chocolatier named Bozelli.
+The Bozelli grinding process was based on ancient Mesoamerican practices of grinding cocoa beans on curved stones, which were called metates.

 Lindt's original conche consisted of a granite roller and granite trough; such a configuration is now called a "long conche" and can take more than a day to process a tonne of chocolate.
 The ends of the trough were shaped to allow the chocolate to be thrown back over the roller at the end of each stroke, increasing the surface area exposed to air.
 A modern rotary conche can process 3 to 10 tonnes of chocolate in less than 12 hours.
 Modern conches have cooled jacketed vessels containing long mixer shafts with radial arms that press the chocolate against vessel sides.
 A single machine can carry out all the steps of grinding, mixing, and conching required for small batches of chocolate.

+The conching process remained mostly a trade secret until the end of the century.
+In the 1890s, Cailler launched a similar chocolate.
+A long conche was manufactured by J. M. Lehmann from 1899.